allebb/pirrot/README.md

 # Pirrot - A Simplex Radio Repeater controller for RaspberryPi

-The Pirrot project exists to offer a cheaper alternative to buying a dedicated simplex repeater controller.
+The Pirrot project exists to offer a cheaper (and fun) alternative to buying a dedicated simplex repeater controller.

 Pirrot also offers other operation modes that most simplex repeaters do not come with as standard such as automatic identification and the ability to operate in "surveillance mode".